 Smart Walk-Thru Step, Launcher or SmartTip appears on the wrong Element.

-Try changing your Precision level to High or re-selecting the Element.
-If the issue persists try using the Identify by Text type or writing a jQuery selector.
-If you use Multi-Language avoid Identify by tText and use a jQuery selector.
+Try changing your Element Grade Selection level to High or Re-select the element.
+If the issue persists try using the ‘By Text’ type or input a ‘jQuery selector’.
+If you use Multi-Language, ignore the text within the element.

 Smart Walk-Thru Step, Launcher or SmartTip Element cannot be found.

-Try changing your Precision level to Low or re-selecting your Element.
-If the issue persists, try using some of the bypass options.
-Often ignoring ID can resolve any issues if an Element’s ID changes whenever a page is reloaded.
-If this does not help them use a jQuery selector.
+Try changing your Element Grade Selection level to Low or Re-select the element.
+If the issue persists, try ignoring some attributes of the element.
+Often times, ignoring element ID can resolve issues if that element’s ID is dynamic and changes whenever a page is reloaded.
+If this does not help, try using a jQuery selector.